tkaczmarzyk/specification-arg-resolver/README.md

       * [Handling non-present HTTP parameters](#handling-non-present-http-parameters)
       * [Mapping HTTP parameter name to property path of an entity](#mapping-http-parameter-name-to-property-path-of-an-entity)
    * [Static parts of queries](#static-parts-of-queries) -- adding static (not bound to HTTP params) predicates such as `deleted = false`
+   * [Default value of queries](#default-value-of-queries) -- providing a fallback value when HTTP parameter is not present
    * [Annotated specification interfaces](#annotated-specification-interfaces) -- resolving specifications from annotated interfaces
       * [Interface inheritance tree](#interface-inheritance-tree)
    * [Handling different field types](#handling-different-field-types) -- handling situations when provided parameter is of different type than the field (e.g. `"abc"` sent against an integer field)